rhyslwells/Data-Archive/content/uncleaned/TF-IDF.md

 ## Why are we interested in this method?

-TF-IDF helps in capturing the uniqueness of terms within each document, which can be useful in tasks like document clustering [[Clustering classification]], information retrieval[[Search]], and content recommendation.[[Recommender systems]]
+TF-IDF helps in capturing the uniqueness of terms within each document, which can be useful in tasks like document clustering [[Clustering]], information retrieval[[Search]], and content recommendation.[[Recommender systems]]